Careers & Employability

 Personal guidance: Our tutoring programme allows for individual guidance from tutors who are trained in signposting students to further support.
 At key stages 4 and 5, students will have access to a trained Careers Information and Guidance lead.

 Through our independent advice, we inform students of all options available to them at different stages of their education.
-Great Western Academy encourages employers and training providers interested in working with our students to contact David Clarke, Assistant Principal and Careers lead: email@example.com or 01793 209700.
+You can view our full Provider Access Statement here.
+Great Western Academy encourages employers and training providers interested in working with our students to contact David Clarke, Assistant Principal and Careers lead: firstname.lastname@example.org or 01793 209700.

 Information for Employers

 If you are an employer looking to engage with our careers and employability programme, we would love to hear from you.
-We have a range of opportunities throughout the year for you to support and inspire our students.
-Please contact our Careers Advisor, Jessica Cook, at firstname.lastname@example.org
+We have a range of opportunities throughout the year for you to suport and inspire our students.
+Please contact our Careers Advisor, Jessica Cook at email@example.com.